When Neurodiversity Collides with Ministry and Missions

 I realized in that project how much I used the words hard, difficult, challenging, and really hard, difficult, and challenging.

-I used those words often because learning about neurodiversity, understanding it’s full impact on your family or marriage, and then figuring out the next steps can really be exactly those words.
+I use those words often in this discussion because learning about neurodiversity, understanding it’s full impact on your family or marriage, and then figuring out the next steps can be exactly those words.

 You might be living a similar journey of neurodiversity in ministry and in missions or overseas life.

-You might relate to my story of just knowing things were extra hard, difficult, and challenging.
+You might relate to my story of just knowing things were extra hard, difficult, and challenging but not really knowing why or how to describe your experience..

 You might be looking at your capacity and realizing that you have something else impacting your energy and capacity on the field.